【Meet The Local】Washi and Paper craft Tour

 -Entrance fee for kite museum

--Bicycle rent OR Taxi fee
+-Bicycle rent

 〈Time Schedule〉

-12:30 Meet at Uchiko visitors center = 13:00 Japanese paper factory = 14:00 Notebook workshop = 15:15 ORIGAMI vending machine = 16:00 Kite Museum = 17:00 Back to Uchiko visitors center
+12:30 Meet at Uchiko visitors center = 13:00 Japanese paper factory = 14:00 Notebook workshop = 15:15 Origami vending machine = 16:00 Kite Museum = 17:00 Back to Uchiko visitors center

 Story of making Washi